 - Playing with Fire: Use flamethrowers.

 - Dem Bones: As usual, they're walking missile-armed skeletons.
 A closer look reveals that they're seemingly covered in transparent jelly-like flesh.

 - Elite Mooks: They're stronger than most demons.

 - Homing Projectile: Their missiles.

 - Scary Skeleton: Skeleton demons with missile launchers.

 - Artificial Stupidity: They can't attack you if you're standing on a higher elevation, even if it's just a foot.

 - Deadly Lunge: Attack by jumping at you.

 - Unique Enemy: They're only encountered in Delta Labs in the original Doom 3 after returning from Hell, though they appear a couple more times in Resurrection of Evil.

-- Zerg Rush: Like the trites, they attack in large groups.
+- Zerg Rush: They attack in large groups.